-STEP 2 Complete all parts of your tax return except:
+- STEP 2 Complete all parts of your tax return except:

-- 0 item 19
+- O item 20 (supplementary section)

-- TOTAL SUPPLEMENT TAX OFFSETS
+- TOTAL SUPPLEMENT TAX OFFSETS (supplementary section)

-- ∎ item T
+- item T

-- TOTAL TAX OFFSETS
+- TOTAL TAX OFFSETS.

-STEP 3 Complete worksheet 2 on page 4.
+STEP 3 Complete worksheet 2 on page 4 in these instructions.
 Worksheet 2 shows you how to work out your foreign tax credit in respect of your net assessable JPDA income.
-In the course of completing worksheet 2, you will complete O item 19 on your tax return (supplementary section).
+In the course of completing worksheet 2, you will complete O item 20 on your tax return (supplementary section).
 If you are using e-tax, read the note Are you using e-tax? on the next page before using worksheet 2.